MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/ATTiny3217_T10/README.md

 #### Note
 This application's folder can be found by navigating to the following path: "PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/ATTINY3217_T10"

-## 5. Board Programming<a name="step7">
+## 5. Board Programming<a name="step5">

 ### Program the precompiled hex file using MPLAB X IPE

-- Follow the steps in the link to [Program the precompiled hex file](https://microchipdeveloper.com/ipe:programming-device) using MPLABX IPE to program the pre-compiled hex image.
+- Follow the steps in the link to [program the precompiled hex file](https://microchipdeveloper.com/ipe:programming-device) using MPLABX IPE to program the pre-compiled hex image.

 #### Note
 The application hex files can be found by navigating to the following paths: "PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/hex/ble_sensor_touch.X.production.signed.unified.hex" and "PIC32CXBZ2_WBZ45x_BLE_SENSOR_Touch_ATtiny3217/hex/ATTINY3217_T10.hex"